th-koeln-intia/ip-sprachassistent-team2/docs/pages/tech-stack/comitup.md

 5. Masking dnsmasq.service

-    > Comitup uses a local configuration of the DHCP setup utility dnsmasq to handle the network configuration of devices onnecting to the Comitup hotspot.
+    > Comitup uses a local configuration of the DHCP setup utility dnsmasq to handle the network configuration of devices connecting to the Comitup hotspot.

     We want to mask the dnsmasq.service to prevent some known issues with conflicting ports.